jarvischen01/phs2000b_powerSimulation/README.md

 Note that glmer() does take some time to fit each model, so the entire simulation does take some time to run -- approximately an hour.

 ![power curve](power_simulation_logistic_mixed.png)

+We only explored three values for the odds ratio relating cluster poverty to the odds of the binary outcome, but we can see that we have power of 80% and above for odds ratios as small as 1.4.